iluvjava/Maths/Notebook 2.0/AMATH 516 (Numerical Optimizations)/Moreau Envelope and Proximal Mapping.md

 \end{aligned}
 $$

 Notice that, if the function $f$ is convex, then the proximal operator produces a unique solution, and in that case, the subgradient of the envelope is a gradient, because it's a singleton.
-It's also suggesting that the envelope is smooth, later we will see that it's not only smooth, but it's also lipschitz continuos with a modulus of $1/\alpha$.
+It's also suggesting that the envelope is smooth, later we will see that it's not only smooth, but it's also lipschitz continuous with a modulus of $1/\alpha$.

 **Remarks**